KimikaTeorikoa/python-notes-tccm/contents/setup.md

 free of charge.

 ## Running Python
-As we have mentioned, Python is particular as a programming language.
+As we have mentioned, Python is a special programming language.
 As illustrated by an [XKCD](https://xkcd.com/) comic strip that is famous within the community, emphasis is put in code readability.

 ![python-flying](https://imgs.xkcd.com/comics/python.png)

 Although we will get into more details later in the course, an important thing for you to learn before we start is that Python programs can be run in different ways.

 1. You can use a text editor to write a program in a file, e.g.
 `my_program.py` and run it from the terminal typing